jlas1/Klicky-Probe/Printers/Ratrig/VCore3.0_3.1/README.md

 - From X13.0 Y6.5 move your printhead about 60mm in positive X. The probe should - smoothly come out of the dock.
 - Move the printhead back to X13 Y6.5. the probe should smoothly move into the dock
 - Move the printhead by about 60mm in the positive y direction.
 The probe should - slide off the probe arm and stay seated in the dock.
-- Try running DEPLOY_PROBE and STOW_PROBE. the probe should smoothly dock and undock.
+- Try running DEPLOY_PROBE and STOW_PROBE (these are RatOS stowable probe macros). the probe should smoothly dock and undock.
 If it doesn’t you may need to go back and repeat steps 1-8.
 - Deploy the probe and move it to the centre of the bed.
 Run the command below to do 500 probe cycles.
 This will help bed in the piston section and give you more reliable results going forwards
 ```PROBE_ACCURACY samples=500```